jascheri/py-bruteforce-login/README.md

 # py-bruteforce-login
-Takes a host IP, a list of users and a shadow table.
-Compares the documents to find a match and then uses the credentials to gain access to the server.
+Compares a list of usernames with a shadow table to find a matching password. uses matched credentials to connect to a given host IP